 - Skin-tight fit (duh, they’re compression shorts) — This may not feel appropriate for many lifters, depending on your gym and your personal comfort level.
 I personally wear other shorts on top of these and it works great.

-NOTE: There are multiple colors available of the Ox compression shorts, including:
+NOTE: There are multiple colors available for the Ox compression shorts, including:

 The origins of ranger-style shorts go back many decades to when they were used by soldiers in various branches of the US military for soldiers for running and other training drills.
-They provide a loose, albeit short, option that is extremely lightweight, breathable and allows for maximum ROM.
+They provide a loose albeit a short option that is extremely lightweight, breathable and allows for maximum ROM.

 - The shorts are made of 100% nylon